Why should I buy a MillRight CNC machine instead of some other machine?

 You can get all the software you need to run the machine for FREE.
 We recommend Autodesk Fusion 360 for designing and generating tool paths.
 Autodesk provides free licenses for Fusion 360 to hobbyists and small businesses.

 You also need a way to interface with the machine and send it cutting programs.
 We like to use Universal G Code Sender Platform, which is also free.
+You can find a copy of Universal G Code Sender on our resources page.
 Note that Mach 3 will not interface with our controllers.

 Fusion 360 and Universal G Code Sender Platform will serve most your needs.
 Some customers never use anything else.
 Other free programs that you might find useful are MakerCAM, Inkscape, F-Engrave, dmap2gcode, and Grbl Panel.

 You can also use paid programs such as V Carve, Aspire, Cut 2D, or Cut 3D.
 We are a Vectric software dealer and can sell you almost any software you would need if Fusion 360 to not suit your needs.